UoB-HPC/hpc-course-getting-started/FAQ.md

 This page contains a collection of answers to common questions.
 It is being constantly updated.

-## Logging into BlueCrystal Phase 3
+## Logging into BlueCrystal

-**Q**: I am having trouble logging into BlueCrystal Phase 3.
-I've forgotten my password. etc. <br />
+**Q**: I am having trouble logging into BlueCrystal, I've forgotten my password, etc. What should I do? <br />
 **A**: Email <hpc-help@bristol.ac.uk> explaining your problem.

+**Q**: I've think I've set up an SSH key, but I am still being asked for my password.
+What could have gone wrong? <br />
+**A**: It's likely that you either 1) haven't placed your public key in `authorized_keys` on BlueCrystal, 2) you have not set `0644` permissions on `authorized_keys`, or 3) you haven't set your `.ssh/config` to use the right username and key file.
+Try following the manual steps again to make sure everything is there.

+**Q**: I have not used Linux much before and I don't know many commands, or I don't know which terminal editor to use and how it works.
+What should I do? <br />
+**A**: There are plenty of resources online explaining your options and how to use them.
+For CLI text editors, a few options are suggested in [the _Connecting_ section](1_Connecting_to_BlueCrystal#editing-files-remotely), and all of them have manpages, a large userbase, and plenty of documentation online.

 ## Compiling and running code